Help Me!: Background

 After working on Jimmy Ruffin's Sunrise (including the track "Where Do I Go", a duet by Ruffin and Marcy Levy) Robin Gibb and Bee Gees keyboardist Blue Weaver work together again by supplying tracks for the soundtrack of the film Times Square (an RSO movie).
 And the result was the song "Help Me!" sung by Levy and Gibb.
 The song was heard in the film's closing credits.

 Related session outtake, "Touch Me", a song also written by Gibb and Weaver with lead vocals provided by Levy as a demo for Linda Clifford, but was not recorded by Clifford herself.
 Weaver says he and Levy didn't like its sexually charged lyrics and Gibb had to talk Levy into singing it.
 The B-side of the single, an instrumental version of "Help Me!" on which they made two instrumental versions of the same track, one with Gary Brown playing a sax solo.

-It peaked #50 in the Billboard Hot 100, #65 in Cashbox and #64 in Record World.
-It was released in September 1980 elsewhere except in Australia when the song was released as a single there in November that same year.
+It was released September 1980 and peaked at #50 in the Billboard Hot 100, #65 in Cashbox and #64 in Record World.